nipreps/eddymotion/docs/usage.rst

 How to Use
 ============

-Incorporating Eddymotion into a Python Module
+Incorporating Eddymotion into a Python module or script
 ---------------------------------------------

-To utilize Eddymotion functionalities within your Python module, follow these steps:
+To utilize Eddymotion functionalities within your Python module or script, follow these steps:

 1. **Import Eddymotion Components**: Start by importing necessary components from the Eddymotion package: